practicalli/blog-cryogen/content/md/posts/build-and-run-clojure-with-multistage-dockerfile.md

 ### Docker Ignore patterns

-`.dockerfile` ignore in the root of the project defines file and directory patterns that Docker will ignore with the COPY command.
+`.dockerignore` file in the root of the project defines file and directory patterns that Docker will ignore with the COPY command.
 Use `.dockerignore` to avoid copying files that are not required for the build

+Keep the `.dockerignore` file simple by excluding all files with `*` pattern and then use the `!` character to explicitly add files and directories that should be copied

 ```
-# Clojure file patterns
-# .cpcache/ classpaths are only relevant to use account and environment
-# so local .cpcache different to that for Docker
-.cpcache/
-.nrepl-port
-.clj-kondo/.cache/
-.cljstyle
-.lsp/
-.rebel_readline_history

-# Development Tool files
-.dir-locals.el
-.secretlintignore
-megalinter-reports/

-# Host OS files
-.java-version

-# version control
-.git/
-.github/

-# archived files
+# Ignore all files
-*.tar
-*.tgz

-# SQL database dumps
-dump*
-*/dump*
-*/*/dump*
+*

+# Include Clojure code and config
+!deps.edn
+!Makefile
+!src/
+!test/
+!test-data/
+!resources/
 ```

+`Makefile` and `test-data` directories are commonly used by Practicalli, although in general are not widely needed.

+> The classic approach would be to [specify all files and directories to exclude in a Clojure project](https://gist.github.com/practicalli-john/36230953271cb0376a297d8a1d82ff6d), although this typically means more maintenance

 ## OpenJDK for Run-time stage